alpinegizmo/flink/docs/dev/migration.md

 `this.checkpointedState = context.getOperatorStateStore().getSerializableListState("buffered-elements");`

-After initializing the container, we check if we are recovering after failure using the `isRestored()` method of the context.
+After initializing the container, we the use the `isRestored()` method of the context to check if we are recovering after a failure.
 If this is `true`, *i.e.* we are recovering, the restore logic is applied.

-As shown in the code of the modified `BufferingSink`, this `ListState` recovered during state initialization is kept in a class variable for future use in the `snapshotState()`.
+As shown in the code of the modified `BufferingSink`, this `ListState` recovered during state initialization is kept in a class variable for future use in `snapshotState()`.
 There the `ListState` is cleared of all objects included by the previous checkpoint, and is then filled with the new ones we want to checkpoint.

 As a side note, the keyed state can also be initialized in the `initializeState()` method.
 This can be done using the `FunctionInitializationContext` given as argument, instead of the `RuntimeContext`, which is the case for Flink-1.1.
-If the `CheckpointedFunction` interface was to be used in the case of the `CountMapper`, the old `open()` method could be removed and the new `snapshotState()` and `initializeState()` methods would look like the following:
+If the `CheckpointedFunction` interface was to be used in the `CountMapper` example, the old `open()` method could be removed and the new `snapshotState()` and `initializeState()` methods would look like this:

     public class CountMapper extends RichFlatMapFunction<Tuple2<String, Integer>, Tuple2<String, Integer>> implements CheckpointedFunction {